ocraton/smart-ev-charging/README.md

 Each replica logs which instance served the request, so repeated calls to FLOW-01 visibly alternate between them.
 Note that a single FLOW-01 request produces **two** reads of the tariff service — one from the orchestrator and one from the energy prosumer — which is precisely why this provider is the first candidate for scaling.

-To verify automatic reconvergence, stop one replica with `docker compose stop <container>` and keep issuing requests: after a brief window of transient failures, all traffic converges onto the surviving instance with no manual reconfiguration.
+To verify automatic reconvergence, stop a single replica with `docker stop <container-name>` — for example `docker stop final-test-tariff-provider-2`, since `docker compose stop tariff-provider` would stop *every* replica of that service — and keep issuing requests: after a brief window of transient failures, all traffic converges onto the surviving instance with no manual reconfiguration.

 ## Implemented Patterns